 Only twenty-five (25) prints of Charles, Mother Has Come to Stay were produced for this edition.
 Each print is hand-numbered in the lower right corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art (a Flora family enterprise).
-We have sold print numbers 18/25 thru 25/25, and are now offering numbers 16/25 and 17/25, unframed, for $180.00 each (plus shipping).
+We have sold print numbers 12/25 thru 25/25, and are now offering numbers 10/25 and 11/25, unframed, for $215.00 each (plus s&h).
 Prices will increase for subsequent prints as the edition depletes.

 Produced by Flora archivist Barbara Economon with state-of-the-art digital technology, the prints have been meticulously replicated from a high-resolution scan of the original painting, a tempera on paper.
 All elements of the artist’s work have been retained, including the title in pencil at the lower left.
 All aging artifacts, including faded hues and discoloration due to light exposure and climate variations over the ensuing decades, have been retained.
 Other than intensified contrast on the artist’s signature at the lower right, the image has been reproduced exactly as it currently exists.
 The aging artifacts do not detract from the overall impression of the work.

 The image area is 9-1/2″ high x 14-3/4″ wide and centered on a sheet 11″ high x 17″ wide.
 The prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
-The edition was produced on an Epson 3800Pro large format printer using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.
+The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.

 The print will ship flat, securely packaged and guaranteed against bending or dents.
 Print includes a detailed, custom-printed one-sheet with instructions for the proper care of this fine art reproduction.